KushagraKumar04/Expense-Splitter/README.md

 - **JavaScript** and **jQuery** for client-side logic and interactivity.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 Feel free to use and modify it as per your requirements.

 ## Contact
-For further questions or feedback, please contact [vantough@gmail.com](mailto:vantough@gmail.com).
+For further questions or feedback, please contact [kushagrakumar110@gmail.com](mailto:kushagrakumar110@gmail.com).

 ---